 3. When It’s Found in Other Forms of Processed Foods

 GMO corn is used to make dozens of different ingredients added to packaged, processed foods.
 Before you buy any food product, always read the entire food label to make sure the product is safe and generally free from anything you can’t pronounce.
-Also, remember that food manufacturers change ingredients in packaged foods all the time as well as preparation methods, so even things you wouldn’t suspect have GMO corn ingredients in them still might.
+Also, remember that food manufacturers change ingredients in packaged foods all the time as well as preparation methods, so even things you wouldn’t suspect have GMO ingredients in them still might.

-According to the Live Corn Free website, some of these to look out for on package ingredient labels include: citric acid, confectioner’s sugar, corn flour, caramel flavor, corn fructose, corn meal, corn oil, corn syrup, dextrin and dextrose, fructose, lactic acid, malt, malodextrin, mono- and diglycerides, monosodium glutamate, and sorbitol.
+According to the Live Corn Free website, some of these to look out for on package ingredient labels include citric acid, confectioner’s sugar, corn flour, caramel flavor, corn fructose, corn meal, corn oil, corn syrup, dextrin and dextrose, fructose, lactic acid, malt, malodextrin, mono- and diglycerides, monosodium glutamate, and sorbitol.
 This is just another reason to skip the “middle aisles” of the grocery store where the boxed items are found and to “shop the perimeter” instead where the real, whole foods are.

 4. If You Have a Sensitive Digestive System

-- Look for and buy foods that are labeled GMO-free and ideally organic; organic foods by law cannot contain more than 5 percent GMO-derived ingredients.
+- Look for and buy foods that are labeled GMO-free and ideally organic.
+Organic foods by law cannot contain more than 5 percent GMO-derived ingredients.

 - Check ingredients carefully whenever buying packaged foods so you know exactly what’s going into your food.

 - Avoid all foods with corn oil (or other refined vegetable oils like canola and safflower that are also likely GMO).

 - Shop at your local farmers market, and ask about the quality of the corn.